hansen942/pl-project/README.md

 The language is a toy language so I have not added a lot of obvious features that any real language needs (like support for strings) which is no surprise.
 However, I would still like to create useful errror messages when a program fails to typecheck and allow the user to create custom error messages if there is an unmatched case at runtime, so I may add these fixes in the future.
-Also, there is a current bug that prevents the chinese remainder example above from being run correctly I am working to fix.
-The last version seems like it was more stable so if you want to run examples you should use it instead.
-The only difference really is that it does not have the additional type classes.